 In Maine, you can spend two years studying in a law school and one year studying in a law office as part of an apprenticeship before you are eligible to take the bar exam and become a practicing attorney.

 In New York, you will need to have four total years of studying — a minimum of one year needs to be done in law school, and the remaining years will need to be part of an apprenticeship in a law office.
+If you plan on getting into law school you'll have to pass the LSAT, so we always recommend working with a reputable LSAT prep tutoring service to make the process a breeze.

 How Do You Obtain an Apprenticeship?